marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 ```
 Since the Saltykov method uses the histogram to derive the actual 3D grain size distribution, the inputs are an array with the apparent diameters of the grains and the desired number of bins/classes of the histogram.
 If the number of bins is not declared is set to ten by default.
 In any event, the user can use any positive **integer** value.
 However, it is advisable to choose a number smaller than 20 classes (see later for details).

 After pressing the Enter key, the function will return the bin size estimated, an array with the normalized frequencies of the different classes, and a new window with two plots (Fig 7).
-In the new window, at left there are a frequency plot showing the estimated 3D grain size distribution in a form of a histogram and, at right, a volume-weighted cumulative density curve.
-The latter allow the user to estimate graphically the percentage of volume occupied by a defined fraction of grain sizes.
-In the case we want to estimate quantitatively the volume of a particular grain fraction (i.e. the volume occupied by a fraction of grains less or equal to a certain value) we need to add a new parameter within the parenthesis as follows:
+In the new window and at left there is the frequency plot showing the estimated 3D grain size distribution in a form of a histogram and, at right, a volume-weighted cumulative density curve.
+The latter allows the user to estimate graphically the percentage of volume occupied by a defined fraction of grain sizes.
+If the user wants to estimate quantitatively the volume of a particular grain fraction (i.e. the volume occupied by a fraction of grains less or equal to a certain value) we need to add a new parameter within the parenthesis as follows:

 ```python
 >>> derive3D(diameters, numbins=12, set_limit=40)